 The Citi Priority Account Package charges a $30 monthly fee, which you can waive by keeping a combined average monthly balance of $50,000 or more in eligible linked accounts.
 As a premium account, the Citi Priority Account Package includes access to Citi Personal Wealth Management, relationship rates, free and unlimited checks and more.
 Its Interest Checking account earns 0.03% APY and the Citi Savings account earns between 0.04% and 0.15% APY, depending on your balance.
 Higher balances earn higher rates.

 Based in Sioux Falls, S.D., Citi traces its history back to New York City in 1812.
-Snag a $400 reward from Citibank by being a new customer and opening a Citibank Account Package by March 31, 2020.
+Snag a $400 reward from Citibank by being a new customer and opening a Citibank Account Package by January 5, 2021.
 Deposit at least $15,000 in either the checking or savings account within the package within 30 days of opening the account.
 The money must be new to Citibank and kept across both accounts for 60 days.
-Add an extra $100 to your reward by making at least one qualifying direct deposit each month for two consecutive months within 60 days of account opening for a total bonus of $500.

 The Citibank Account package includes both the checking and savings account.
 There is a $25 monthly fee which you can waive with a $10,000 minimum balance across both accounts.
 The checking account earns a 0.01% APY, and the savings account will earn between 0.04% and 0.13%, depending on your balance.
 Citibank offers a mobile app to access your accounts.

 3. PNC Bank – Up to $350 bonus with $5,000 direct deposits